 Nine months of work and three months of travel

 Employers should increasingly take into account the importance young people attach to the purpose of the organisation for which they want to work and the fact that they hold the reins of their careers firmly in their own hands.
 CFOs recommend that they also learn from failure.
 Moreover, for them lifelong learning is a necessity.

 According to Jan Mühlfeit, for the first time there is a generation that cares more about experiences than about possessions.
 He gives the example of young people who want to work for nine months and then travel for three months.
 Some try to combine the mindset of a freelancer with the advantages of an employee status, but you can't have it both ways.
 That does not rule out legislative work that could create a balanced mix of the two, but it isn’t a priority for politicians.

-TriFinance is fully aware that employee motivation is the most decisive factor in bringing tasks to a successful completion.
+TriFinance is fully aware that employee motivation is the most decisive factor in bringing tasks to successful completion.
 That is why it focuses on the professional well-being of the people it works with.
 That generates Economies of Motivation®.
 Those who feel good deliver better work and all those involved benefit from this.

 The corona pandemic was raised during the debates.
 Of course, it could not be otherwise.
 Teleworking in particular was a point of attention.
 Covid-19 boosts working from a distance.
 This is difficult for employees who need stability to be efficient.
 Others are comfortable with the new situation and have already the necessary skills to work in changing situations.
 After the obligation to work full-time from home, if possible, a new balance will be installed.
-Digitalisation will also change the organisation of work.
+Digitalization will also change the organization of work.
 Jobs will disappear and others will emerge.
-Other competences will be needed.
+Other competencies will be needed.
 These evolutions call for 'reinventing the workplace'.
 Another of TriFinance's expertises.